Connect With Us...

 The SCP would not exist without the passion and dedication of its two lead faculty advisors, Tom Finger and Stefan Sommer.

-Tom Finger was instrumental in the development of the SCP and now co-teaches the SCP seminars and workshop.
+Tom Finger was instrumental in the development of the SCP and now co-teaches the SCP seminars and workshops.

-Stefan Sommer joined the SCP early on and now co-teaches the SCP seminars and workshop.
+Stefan Sommer joined the SCP early on and now co-teaches the SCP seminars and workshops.